jacobseth/csvpart/README.md

    help, h  Shows a list of commands or help for one command

 GLOBAL OPTIONS:
-   --file value     file to be partitioned
-   --headers value  number of header lines to duplicate (default: 0) --whole          Assume provided percentage is a part of a whole, and fill the remainder (default: false) --help, -h       show help (default: false)
+   --filename value  name of file to be partitioned --headers value   number of header lines to duplicate (default: 0) --whole           Assume provided percentage is a part of a whole, and fill the remainder (default: false) --help, -h        show help (default: false)
 ```

 Resultant files are named based on the index of their respective percentages, in